JS-RML/dexterous_ungrasping_planner/README.md

 # Dexterous ungrasping planner
 ## 1. Overview
 This repository contains the MATLAB implementation of dexterous ungrasping planner, which generates the optimal solutions for **Dexterous Ungrasping** (a novel robotic manipulation technique of securely transfering an object from the gripper to the environment).
 The planner framework is based on a sampling-based searching algorithm, RRT*, and customized with our contact-mode-based searching function and cost function to explore the configuration space using the predefined motion primitives.
 Given the information of geometries and friction coefficient of contacts in the object-gripper-environment system, the planner returns a sequence of motion primitives from initial to goal configurations with a secure and collision-free manner that is executable by a real robot platform.
-**Note**: The source code of this MATLAB implementation is based on [rrt_toolbox](https://github.com/olzhas/rrt_toolbox) built by Olzhas Adiyatov and Atakan Varol licensed under the BSD 3-Clause "New" or "Revised" License.
-The original copyright notice can be found in `LICENSE.txt`.

 For details about the implementation of dexterous ungrasping on the UR10 robot arm platform, please refer to the package [shallow_depth_insertion](https://github.com/HKUST-RML/shallow_depth_insertion).